Who Qualifies for the Earned Income Tax Credit?

 To qualify for the Earned Income Tax Credit (EITC), you need to meet some basic requirements.
 First of all, you need to have a Social Security number.
 You don't necessarily have to be a U.S. citizen, but you have to legally reside in the United States for at least half of the tax year.
-You also cannot be claimed as a dependent child by anyone else [source: Internal Revenue Service].
+You also cannot be claimed as a dependent child by anyone else [source: IRS].

 To claim the EITC with children, you need to make sure that your kids are qualifying children in the eyes of the Internal Revenue Service (IRS).
 The IRS understands that not all families fit the traditional mold, but it asks that qualifying children pass three basic tests: age, relationship and residency.